sushanth23k/EraserApplication/README.md

 ## Model Information

-The AI Image Editor utilizes the bria/eraser model for object removal tasks.
+The AI Eraser utilizes the bria/eraser model for object removal tasks.
 This model is hosted on Replicate, a platform for running machine learning models in the cloud.
 You can find more information about the model and its capabilities at the following URL:

 [Bria/Eraser Model on Replicate](https://replicate.com/bria/eraser)